streamlit/docs/content/kb/tutorials/databases/public-gsheet.md

 ## Introduction

-This guide explains how to securely access a public Google Sheet from Streamlit sharing or Streamlit for Teams.
-It uses the [gsheetsdb](https://github.com/betodealmeida/gsheets-db-api) library and Streamlit's [secrets management](../deploy_streamlit_app.html#secrets-management).
+This guide explains how to securely access a public Google Sheet from Streamlit Cloud.
+It uses the [gsheetsdb](https://github.com/betodealmeida/gsheets-db-api) library and Streamlit's [secrets management](/streamlit-cloud/community#secrets-management).

 This method requires you to enable link sharing for your Google Sheet.
 While the sharing link will not appear in your code (and actually acts as sort of a password!), someone with the link can get all the data in the Sheet.
-If you don't want this, follow the (more complicated) guide [Connect Streamlit to a private Google Sheet](private_gsheet.md).
+If you don't want this, follow the (more complicated) guide [Connect Streamlit to a private Google Sheet](private-gsheet).

 ## Create a Google Sheet and turn on link sharing